BhavanaDavuluri/VU_FALL22_IOT_CLASS_Bhavana/Analog sensor tutorial/README.md

-The above two files contains description about displaying temperature and humidity by using esp32 and arduino.They are attached with some useful images.
+The above two files contains description about displaying temperature and humidity by using esp32 and arduino.Here I am attaching with some useful screenshots.